 We continue to explore strategic alternatives to improve the market position and profitability of our product offerings in the marketplace, generate additional liquidity and enhance our valuation.
 We may pursue our goals through organic growth and through strategic alternatives.
 Some of these alternatives have included, and could continue to include, selective acquisitions, divestitures and the sale of assets or securities.
-We have provided and may from time to time in the future provide, information to interested parties regarding our business and operations.
+We have provided and may from time to time in the future provide, information to interested parties regarding our business and operations in connection with various potential transactions.